 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for California's 27th congressional district.
 Democrat.

 Length: 2 pages

-This bill was introduced on December 20, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 20, 2018, in a previous session of Congress, but it did not receive a vote.

 Dec 20, 2018

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.